Employee take home salary Calculator

 Knowing how to calculate your net wage can help you understand your financial situation and negotiate an income that works for you when looking for a new job.

-Consider these factors when calculate take-home pay
+Consider these factors when calculating take-home pay

 HMRC issues your tax code.
 It will begin with a letter and end with a number.